Matt-A-Bennett/Matt-A-Bennett.github.io/fzf_launcher/fzf_launcher.md

 </div>

 <div style="text-align: justify">
-<p>Here we load a couple of python files, from two separate directories, and
+<p>Here we load a couple of python files (the two marked with red circles),
-neither of which is in the current working directory:</p>
+from two separate directories, and neither of which is in the current working directory:</p>
 </div>
 ![Loading multiple files in vim](./images/fzf_search_multi_demo.png)